mohittilala/Recharge-Application-Python-/README.md

 ## Getting Started

-First of you must have given user in MySQL server.
+First of all add given user to access your database in MySQL server.

 **username**: mohit